-The process to submit an Academic Appeal application is now online.
+The process to submit an Academic Appeal application is online.
 You are required to complete the application form via this link.

 Are you unhappy about a decision that the University has made in relation to your studies?
 Many students face a situation through no fault of their own whereby a series of events have occurred which has affected the outcome of an exam, assignment result, or that a wrongful allegation has been made against you.
 The Academic Appeals procedure enables you to challenge a decision made by the University.